-After the successful execution of a large conference, we all feel like resting and getting through that inbox overload … or maybe we are already on to the next event.
+After the successful execution of a large event, we all feel like resting and getting through that inbox overload … or maybe we are already on to the next event.
 But just because the conference is concluded, the work is not.
 So, have you thought about spending more time on your follow ups?

 The event itself is of course very important – and should be taken care of like a little baby – but so is the learning you can extract from following up on your event.

-Actually, the work starts during the conference: Spend some time observing the participants.
-How do they act (do they seem to be used to attending conferences, understand the unwritten rules, or ask for a stack of printed material), eat (do they leave all the desserts untouched or refrain from visiting all the buffets), or engage (do they make use of the networking opportunities, spend most of the break staring down on their phones, or engage in the involving activities with an open mind)?
+Actually, the work starts during the event: Spend some time observing the participants.
+How do they act (do they seem to be used to attending events/conferences, understand the unwritten rules, or ask for a stack of printed material), eat (do they leave all the desserts untouched or ask for vegan options), or engage (do they make use of the networking opportunities, spend most of the break staring down on their phones, or engage in the involving activities with an open mind)?

-When the conference has ended, it is always a good idea to evaluate on it somehow (this could also be done right before the conference ends – there are about as many ways of evaluating a conference as there are event planners).
-Maybe you send out a questionnaire, maybe you make qualitative interviews as the delegates leave the conference… that is not the point right here (I might get back to that in a later blogpost, though).
-And once the result of the evaluation has been collected, you can start working on processing what you observed and matching that with the results.
+Maybe you send out a questionnaire, maybe you make qualitative interviews as the delegates leave the event … that is not the point right here, and once the result of the evaluation has been collected, you can start working on processing what you observed and matching that with the outcome.

-- you can keep a community for the conference alive – e.g. an online community where the delegates can engage in conversation, help each other out, or exchange ideas.
+- you can build a community for the event – e.g. an online community where the delegates can engage in conversation, help each other out, or exchange ideas.
 This also creates a group of ambassadors to further spread the word about your event.

-- you can learn about the delegates’ wants and needs for conferences like yours, get ideas for speakers/sessions/involvement/_____ (fill in the blank), and this information is like finding the pot of gold at the end of the rainbow: There should not be any reason why you cannot adapt your next event to suit your target group spot on!
+- you can learn about the delegates’ wants and needs for events like yours, get ideas for speakers/sessions/involvement/_____ (fill in the blank), and this information is like finding the pot of gold at the end of the rainbow: That is the perfect way to adapt your next event to suit your target group spot on!

-Just remember that when you process questionnaires to check for those who are highly unsatisfied.
-Those are the ones whose opinions you can change by giving them a phone call and listening to their experiences.
+When you process questionnaires, remember to check for those who are highly unsatisfied.
+Those are the ones whose opinions you can change by giving them a phone call and listening to their input.
 And those are the ones you want to focus on.
-By listening to their ‘side of the story’, you can turn a bad experience into a good experience – so go for them, not the highly positive ones.
+By listening to their ‘side of the story’, you can turn a bad experience into a great – so go for them, not the highly positive ones.